Zilliqa/ZIP/zips/zip-11.md

 part of the contract state.

-The verifier computes the off-chain part as an integer value for every cycle and calls the following transition in the proxy contract to compute stake reward for each reward cycle.
+The verifier computes the off-chain part as an integer value for every cycle and calls the following transition in the contract to compute stake reward for each reward cycle.

 ```ocaml
  transition AssignStakeReward(ssnreward_list: List SsnRewardShare, verifier_reward: Uint128)